 Helen and Sam meet Ellie in one of the unfinished resort units.
 Helen hugs Ellie then Sam says hello.
 He tries to apologize for skipping out on the family.
 Helen asks about Lu.
 Ellie says she at Jess’ house and fine, but admits she hasn’t seen her.
 Helen says they need to find Lu and leave the island.

 Ellie stands near Sam and asks when Helen was going to tell them that he’s on the island, why they really came to Osea and what else she was lying about.
 Helen tries to explain that she came for the money.
-With the pure, impractical wisdom of someone who’s never had to keep the roof over a family’s head and food in their bellies, Ellie’s only interested in why Helen is rejecting her beloved deadbeat father and doesn’t think money is important.
+With the pure, impractical wisdom of someone who’s never had to keep the roof over a family’s head and food in their bellies, Ellie is only interested in why Helen is rejecting her beloved deadbeat father.
+She doesn’t think money is important.

 Ellie accuses Helen of feeling nothing, like a stone, saying at least Sam feels something, while Helen doesn’t even mention Nathan’s name.
 Helen tries to explain that she was taking care of the family because there wasn’t anyone else to do it.
 Sam looks out the window while she speaks.

 As Helen said, Sam sucked all of the air out of every room, leaving her with all of the responsibilities, including taking care of him as if he were her disabled adult child.
 She couldn’t indulge her own feelings if she was also going to keep the family together.
 Unlike Sam, she chose to save the family over herself.
-And like so many other women have found, the reward for her sacrifice is unappreciative family members.
+And like so many other women have found, the reward for her sacrifices is unappreciative, resentful family members.

 Oh, but wait.
 He still loves her.

 Of course he loves his sugar mama, when he remembers her existence.